dfinity/interface-spec/spec/index.md

 -   200 HTTP status with a non-empty body.
 This status is returned if the replica received the message.

-    -   A certificate for the state of the update call is produced, and returned as a CBOR (see [CBOR](#cbor)) map with the following fields:
+    -   A certificate for the state of the update call is produced, and returned as a CBOR (see [CBOR](#cbor)) map with the fields below.
+The user should use the certificate to determine the state of the call:

         -   `status` (`text`): `"certified_state"`